Workey launches ‘Tinder for recruitment’

 “During my own career, as a software engineer, I’d always ask myself: ‘Where do I see my career heading?’
 My fellow co-founders and I realised that people hate that question and decided to build Workey,” says Reuveni.
 “Workey uses AI to compare your unique career history to millions of others to suggest highly personalised open career opportunities in real-time”.

-On the hiring side, companies currently search for employees within a limited pool of applicants.
+On the hiring side, the Workey CEO argues that companies currently search for employees within a limited pool of applicants, which is another aspect of recruitment the startup is aiming to address.
 “Statistics show that 85 per cent of the workforce are open to a new job, however, only 12 per cent of them are actively in pursuit of one.
-This demonstrates the immense untapped potential that can be available to employees,” he argues.
+This demonstrates the immense untapped potential that can be available to employees,” he says.

-To that end, Reuveni says that over 300 companies are already using Workey.
+To that end, over 300 companies are already using Workey, says Reuveni.
 They include large tech companies such as WeWork, Dell EMC, Oracle, and Yahoo.
 The startup generates revenue by charging per successful candidate, but, following demand, is also experimenting with a subscription model.

 0